sakshitajd/TaskFlow/README.md

 # TaskFlow
-A To-Do list is a simple yet powerful application that allows users to organize tasks by adding, editing, marking as complete, and deleting them.
+A TaskFlow is a simple yet powerful application that allows users to organize tasks by adding, editing, marking as complete, and deleting them.
 Below is a brief description of how a To-Do list can be implemented using HTML, CSS, and JavaScript:

 ## Features
 - Users can add new tasks to the list.